purplacid/F25-NuclearICTeam7/README.md

 **Challenge:**
 Design a system to optimize truck routing given environmental challenges and on-route resources (e.g., gas stations).
-**Please read the Route Optimization SubProblem for more information and work done by your predecessor**
+**Please read the Route Optimization SubProblem for more detailed information.**
 The example solution provided in the [Route_Optimization_Subproblem](https://github.com/IdeasClinicUWaterloo/F25-NuclearIC/tree/main/Route_Optimization_Subproblem) creates a map and plans the most optimal route from several nuclear sites (marked blue) to the planned repository location (marked green).
 The system accounts for environmental obstacles and weather events that might make a route less desirable, such as a forest fire placed along the initial route (red marked area).